maximtereshchenko/conveyor/README.md

       property `conveyor.schematic.template.location` defines the path to the template.
 It is relative to the directory, where the schematic definition is located.
 It is not inherited from the template.
 The default value is `../conveyor.json`
     * A schematic has zero or more inclusions.
-It will be used as a template for included schematics
+It will be used as a template for included schematics.
+The path to the included schematic is relative to the directory, where the schematic definition is located
     * A schematic is constructed before its inclusions
     * A schematic is constructed after its schematic template
     * A schematic is constructed before other schematics, which require it as a dependency